|

 Paul knew deep in his heart that the time was drawing short for him and

-that chains were soon to come in his future.
-He
+that chains of imprisonment were soon to come in the near future.
+Paul

 guiltiness”.
 Paul felt that if he